 After breakfast, we will drive toward Yazd.
 We can have a quick look at Quran Gate while exiting shiraz, on the way we will stop twice to visit Persepolis, the beautiful ceremonial capital of Achaemenid dynasty, a complex of palaces, and Necropolis or Naqsh-e rostam.
 Keep going to Yazd.
-Today is the first day of Ramadan in Iran, so you can also visit people going to have Eftar after the sunset.

 Overnight in a traditional house in Yazd